vykuang/nba-stats-streamlit/README.md

 The stat ranks will play a large part in determining the similarity, but only after the label is revealed by the model.
 After that we could feature-engineer some kind of aggregate ranking to be applied intra-label, and then pick players from the comparison season adjacent to the selected player's rank in the current season

 `PLUS_MINUS_RANK` and `MIN_RANK` to be used for aggregate ranking, emphasizing player impact and in-game time.

+## running

+1. `fetch.py` retrieves `leaguedash` data from NBA API and stores in parquet
+    - minIO/S3 for object storage?
+1. `feature.py` processes and transforms for feature engineering, storing in feature store (parquet)
+1. `train.py` searches and selects the best unsupervised model, then saves to registry
+1. `deploy.py` spins up flask to expose model endpoint
+1. `streamlit.py` acts as frontend